HomeBlogFive Tips To Boost Wifi Range

 The same is true with wireless routers.
 If your router is more than three years old, you may want to consider upgrading to newer technology.
 WiFi tech is constantly evolving — similar to how cell signal is always moving toward something faster.
 Your old WiFi router may not support the newest technology, which could be slowing down your entire home network.

-If your WiFi signal simply doesn’t reach across your entire home or property and moving the router doesn’t fix the problem, then you might consider adding WiFi access points.
+If your WiFi signal simply doesn’t reach across your entire home or property and moving the router doesn’t fix the problem, then you might consider installing additional access points.

 These are points where cabled Ethernet reaches into the home and a WiFi access point, or mini router, can be installed.
-These points emit WiFi in various areas of your home — helping you connect a variety of devices, including home theater equipment and home offices.
+These points emit WiFi in various areas of your home to boost WiFi range — helping you connect a variety of devices, including home theater equipment and home offices.

 If your house isn’t already wired with Ethernet, this can be a somewhat expensive option.
 However, it lets you create a design that ensures WiFi connections are nearby wherever you need them most.